WHAT ARE WASHINGTON MIDDLE SCHOOL'S BIG EVENTS?

 Each school year Washington Middle School hosts two BIG EVENTS, one in the fall and one in the spring.
 These events incorporate interdisciplinary units studied in every class, culminating in a STEAM day!
 Students stay with their homeroom teacher for an entire day working on building projects related to each BIG EVENT theme.
 Each project is entered into a school wide competition.
 These studies and STEAM days are always tons of fun for both students and teachers.
 We couldn't get it done without the help of our AMAZING community here in El Dorado and the surrounding areas.

-Check out slide shows and descriptions of each event we've had so far!
+Check out our slide shows and descriptions of some of the events we've had so far!

 Each subject area studied fairy tales and fables with our Fairy Tale Fever BIG EVENT.
 In our literacy classes students wrote narrative essays and stories.
 In our social studies classes students learned about fables throughout history and even created their own!
 In our math classes students found area and perimeter for fairy tale castles, while our science classes did labs testing the temperature of Goldilocks's porridge.